• Skip to primary navigation

 • Preheat oven to 350° Line baking sheets with parchment paper or silpat mats.

-• Beat sugar and butter in large mixer bowl until well blended using a hand mixer, stand mixer or sturdy fork.
+• Beat sugar and butter in large mixing bowl until well blended using a hand mixer, stand mixer or sturdy fork.
 Beat in pumpkin, egg, and vanilla extract until smooth.
 Gradually beat in flour mixture.

 • Drop dough by rounded tablespoon onto prepared baking sheets.